Clinic Services

 Laboratory Services

-Laboratory services are available on site only for patients seen in the health department clinics.
-Most specimens are sent to an outside laboratory for processing.
+Some laboratory services are available on site only for patients seen in the health department clinics.

 Pharmacy